Have ever you see SCR? Some may use it instead of switches and relays. Because we have seen it works high speed and quiet.

 We can modify both types of transistor NPN and PNP to the SCR easily.

-Here is connecting two transistors as SCR.
+Here is connecting two transistors as an SCR transistor circuit.

-If compare circuit both.
+If compare circuits both.

 - Anode of SCR is Emitter(E) of PNP transistor.